Multi-Static Target Detection and Power Allocation for Integrated Sensing and Communication in Cell-Free Massive MIMO: Transmit ISAC precoding Vectors

-The unit-norm regularized zero-forcing (RZF) precoding vector \cite{cell-free-book} is constructed for UE $i$ as $\textbf{w}_{i}=\frac{\bar{\textbf{w}}_{i}}{\left \Vert \bar{\textbf{w}}_{i}\right \Vert}$, where and $\lambda$ is the regularization parameter.
+and $\lambda$ is the regularization parameter. $\hat{\textbf{h}}_{j}= ^T\in \mathbb{C}^{N_{\rm tx}M}$ is the MMSE channel estimate of the communication channel $\textbf{h}_{j}$.
 Note that since the communication symbols also contribute to sensing by the reflected paths toward the target, they are not considered as interference for the sensing target.
 Hence, we aim at nulling the interference only for the UEs.
-To null the destructive interference from the sensing signal to the UEs, the sensing precoding vector $\textbf{w}_{0}$ can be selected as the ZF precoder, i.e., by projecting $\textbf{h}_0$ onto the nullspace of the subspace spanned by the UE channel vectors as in \cite{buzzi2019using}, i.e., where $\textbf{U}$ is the unitary matrix with the orthogonal columns that span the column space of the matrix $ $.
+To null the destructive interference from the sensing signal to the UEs, the sensing precoding vector $\textbf{w}_{0}$ can be selected as the ZF precoder, i.e., by projecting $\textbf{h}_0$ onto the nullspace of the subspace spanned by the UE channel vectors as in \cite{buzzi2019using}, i.e.,$\textbf{w}_{0}=\frac{\bar{\textbf{w}}_{0}}{\left \Vert \bar{\textbf{w}}_{0}\right \Vert}$, where

+where $\textbf{U}$ is the unitary matrix with the orthogonal columns that span the column space of the matrix $ $.